volkandindar/agartha/README.md

 In summary:

-- **Payload Generator**: It creates payloads/wordlists for different attack types.
+- **Payload Generator**: It dynamically constructs comprehensive wordlists for injection attacks, incorporating various encoding and escaping characters.
+These wordlists cover critical vulnerabilities such as SQL Injection, Local File Inclusion (LFI), and Remote Code Execution, making them indispensable for robust security testing.
-	- **Local File Inclusion, Directory Traversal**: It creates file dictionaries with various encoding and escaping characters.
+	- **Local File Inclusion, Path Traversal**
-	- **Command Injection / Remote Code Execution**: It creates command dictionary lists for both unix and windows environments with different combinations.
+	- **Command Injection / Remote Code Execution**
-	- **SQL Injection**: It creates Stacked Queries, Boolean-Based, Union-Based and Time-Based SQL Injection wordlist for various databases to help finding vulnerable spots.
+	- **SQL Injection**
-- **Auth Matrix**: It creates an access matrix based on user sessions and URL lists, to determine authorization/authentication related violations.
+- **Auth Matrix**: By constructing a comprehensive access matrix, the tool reveals potential access violations and privilege escalation paths.
+This feature enhances security posture by addressing authentication and authorization issues.
 	- You can use **'SiteMap'** generator feature to create URL list.
 It will populate visible links automatically and the result will totally depend on the user's header.
-- **403 Bypass**: A 403 Forbidden error occurs when access to a requested resource is denied.
-The feature tries various methods to bypass it, with appending special characters to the URL or modifying request headers.
+- **403 Bypass**: It tackles the common 403 Forbidden error.
+It employs techniques like URL manipulation and request header modification to bypass access restrictions.
 - And **Copy as JavaScript**: It converts Http requests to JavaScript code for further XSS exploitation and more.<br/><br/>

 Here is a small tutorial how to use.